Always Coming Home: Analysis

-Literary significance and criticism

-It has been noted that Always Coming Home underscores Le Guin's long-standing anthropological interests.
+In Ursula K. Le Guin: A Critical Companion, Bernardo and Murphy note that Always Coming Home underscores Le Guin's long-standing anthropological interests.
 The Valley of the Na [River] is modeled on the landscape of California's Napa Valley, where Le Guin spent her childhood when her family was not in Berkeley.

 Like much of Le Guin's work, Always Coming Home follows Native American themes.
 According to Richard Erlich, "Always Coming Home is a fictional retelling of much in A. L. Kroeber's [Ursula's father] monumental Handbook of the Indians of California."
 There are also some elements retrieved from her mother's The Inland Whale (Traditional narratives of Native California), such as the importance of the number nine, and the map of the Na Valley which looks like the Ancient Yurok World.
 There are also Taoist themes: the heyiya-if looks like the taijitu, and its hollow center (the "hinge") is like the hub of the wheel as described in the Tao Te Ching.
 Le Guin had described herself "as an unconsistent Taoist and a consistent un-Christian".

+Tom LeClair identifies the book as a systems novel.